Crime prevention is important.

-Crime prevention for yourself, family members and other loved ones as well as your home is an important topic!
 Nobody wants to be the victim of a crime, even a minor one.
-It can really be a traumatic event and cause you to lose money, time, and perhaps even days off of work.
+It can be a traumatic event and lead to loss of money, possessions, time, and often cause you to miss time at work.
+Worst case, it can even lead to loss of life.

-To help keep everyone, as well as your home safe, we’ve compiled the best crime prevention advice from police agencies around the world.
+To help keep you, your home, your loved ones, etc. safe, we’ve compiled the best crime prevention advice from police agencies around the world.

 Keep reading for our best crime prevention tips.
-We’re going to focus our efforts mostly on the home, since that is why most visitors come this website.
+We’re going to focus our efforts mostly on the home, since that is why most visitors come this website, but most of the advice is equally applicable to the office, or any other location.

 Here are some of the top tips for preventing crime around your home from the police.